Start Running

 break 20 minutes

-Length: 8 weeks, 4 days on, 1 day easy walk, 2 days rest or cross train, speed work or cross train
+Length: 8 Weeks, 5 days on and 2 days rest or cross train

 Sample Workout: 1-mile warmup, 6 repeats of 400 meters at 1:33 with 200 meters at an easy jog in between each interval, 1-mile cooldown.

 Recommended Experience: For the experienced runner looking to maintain a 5K at 6:26 per-mile pace.
-The plan peaks at 40 miles per week with a 12-This plan is for a new runner who is just getting back into exercise.
+The plan peaks at 40 miles per week with a 12-mile warmup, 4-6 x Yasso 800s, 2 mile.

 DOWNLOAD HERE